CottageLabs/OpenArticleGauge/docs/generic_string_matcher_tech_design.md

 We should think a bit about where to integrate this list on the OAG overall interface so that it's easily discoverable.
 Maybe have a Publishers menu on the top?

+This will need to let users search by publisher name and URL in some obvious way, so that publishing staff can check their journals are supported by OAG.

 ##The plugin